yochannah/Corrfunc/docs/source/modules/rr_autocorrelations.rst

     &= \left(W^2 - \sum_{j=1}^N w_j^2\right) \frac{V_i}{L^3}.
     \end{align}

-This is not what we use in ``Corrfunc``, but this should help illuminate some of the considerations that go into defining the "unclustered" case when writing a custom weight function (see :ref:`custom_weighting`).
+This is not what we use in ``corrfunc``, but this should help illuminate some of the considerations that go into defining the "unclustered" case when writing a custom weight function (see :ref:`custom_weighting`).